lorenz-liu/machine-learning-interviews/README.md

 - **Sigmoid Kernel:**
   - Use when the data distribution is not well understood.
   - Adjust the $\alpha$ and $c$ parameters based on the characteristics of the data.

+### Loss Function - Hinge

+Support Vector Machines (SVMs) use a hinge loss function, which is specifically designed for classification tasks.
+The hinge loss is used to penalize misclassifications and encourage the model to maximize the margin between the decision boundary (hyperplane) and the support vectors.